Setting expectations

 We know that patients’ complain at the desk about late running dates, but are nice as pie to the dentists when they are called through.

-I remember a couple of years ago when Mike and I booked into a lovely hotel in Newcastle.
+I remember a couple of years ago when my friend Mike and I booked into a lovely hotel in Newcastle.
 We checked in, came down to meet each other for dinner and were both unhappy with our rooms.
 We had stayed in this hotel before so we knew what to expect.
 The problem was that we were allocated disabled rooms.
 The rooms were not in the same style and were a real let down.
 We had arrived late so presumed we were given the last rooms available, and that turned out to be the case.

 On Tuesday this week I had a phone call from the hotel I was due to stay in on Wednesday night.
 They left a message to say that the room I had been allocated was a disabled room.